vistamedia/socialmeta/README.md

 Figure 3

 1. **Image**
 The image used when sharing the article on Facebook, Google+ and Twitter.
-If none is provided the automatical override order is Default image -> HTML of the article (first one) -> intro or full (depending on your configuration)
+If none is provided the automatic override order is Default image -> HTML of the article (first one) -> intro or full (depending on your configuration)
 1. **Title**
 If empty the article title will be used instead
 1. **Description**